-Both my mom and I had been to Ghent several times already, but we’d never visited the Gravensteen Castle before and I must say it was my top thing to do for the day!
-Well, besides getting a cupcake at Julie’s House.
+Both my mom and I had been to the city of Ghent several times already, but the Gravensteen Castle was one of the places we hadn't been before and I must say it was on top of my list of things to do for the day!
+Well, besides getting a cupcake at Julie's House.

-Below you can see the first room you’ll visit.
-This is where the museum shop is located and where you can pick up the video guide.
-It’s also where you need to drop it back off after your tour.
-I started watching the video guide here, but I have to be honest and say that I didn’t have the patience for it, so I just put it away again and followed the route through the castle to simply explore what was there.
+The image below is the first room you visit and where you'll pick up and drop off the device for the video tour.
+I started watching the videos here but I have to be honest; I didn't have the patience for it.
+I put it away and just followed the route through the castle to simply explore what was there.

-After we’d checked out the Arms Museum, we took the stairs up to the rooftop terrace – that’s at least what I’d make of it.
+After we'd checked out the Arms Museum, we took the stairs up to the rooftop terrace.
 From there you get a great 360° view over the city of Ghent.

 This might be obvious, but it can get quite chilly up here when it's windy.

-We went back down by using a different staircase that led us into the Museum of Judicial Objects, which might as well have been called the Museum of Torture.
+We went back down via a different staircase that led us into the Museum of Judicial Objects, which might as well have been called the Museum of Torture.

-From the 14th until the 18th century the Gravensteen Castle had an important administrative function as the seat of the Council of Flanders and the Board of the Oudburg.
-That means it was the place were suspects were imprisoned, accused were tortured, judgments were declared and executions were carried out.
+From the 14th until the 18th century the Castle of the Counts had an important administrative function as the seat of the Council of Flanders and the Board of the Oudburg.
+It was where suspects were imprisoned, the accused were tortured, judgments were declared and executions carried out.

-In those days someone could not be punished if he hadn’t confessed his crime, so the cruelest methods were used to get a confession out of an accused.
-The museum displays some of the tools used throughout the centuries to torture accused and punish convicts.
-Thumbs screws, a mask of shame and neck restraints are just some of the items you’ll see here.
+In the middle ages someone could not be punished if he hadn't confessed his crime; confessions were acquired through the cruelest methods of torture.
+The museum displays some of the tools used for torture; thumb screws, a mask of shame and neck restraints.

-Most of the torture tools are displayed in a “sober” way, although there are some puppets that demonstrate how certain tools were being used as well.
-Something you might want to know when bringing little kids.
-Although I’m pretty sure they’ve seen worse if they’ve ever watched the evening news.
+Most of the torture tools are displayed in a “sober” way, although there are some puppets demonstrating the use of certain tools.
+Something you might want to be aware of if bringing kids.
+Although, I'm pretty sure they've seen worse if they've ever watched the evening news.

-Lastly, we visited the “cellar”, where you can see remains of the original walls of the castle.
-Nice, but there’s not much more to seen in this room and so after about an hour we concluded our tour of the Gravensteen Castle, both happy that we’d finally visited it.
+Lastly, we visited the “cellar”, where you can see remains of the original fortress walls.
+There's not much more to seen in this room so after about an hour we concluded our tour, both happy that we'd finally visited.